lf-data/covid-19-analysis/README.md

-The goal is to explore the correlation between the average of stringency index and the other measures by checking why a governments decide to increase or reduce the closure level of activity.
+The goal is to explore the correlation between the average of stringency index and the other measures by checking why a governments decide to increase or reduce the closure level of activities.

 ## Load data